Economy of the Republic of Ireland: Financial services

 The financial services sector employs approximately 35,000 people and contributes 2 billion euro in taxes annually to the economy.
 Ireland is the seventh largest provider of wholesale financial services in Europe.
 A number of these firms are located at the International Financial Services Centre (IFSC) in Dublin.

 Information and communications technology

 The Information and communications technology (ICT) sector employs over 37,000 people and generates 35 billion annually.
 The top ten ICT companies are located in Ireland, with over 200 companies in total.
 A number of these ICT companies are based in Dublin at developments like the Silicon Docks.
 This includes Google, Facebook, Twitter, LinkedIn, Amazon, eBay, PayPal and Microsoft; several of which have their EMEA / Europe & Middle East headquarters in Ireland.
 Others operate their European headquarters from Cork, including Apple, EMC and Johnson Controls.

-Medical technologies
+Healthcare and medical technologies

 The Medical technology (MedTech) sector employs nearly 25,000 people and generates 9.4 billion Euro annually, with over one hundred companies in the country.